 Meg is a painter, and an illustrator of childrens' books and magazines.
 She is a graduate of Cranbrook Academy of Art and a member of the Copley Society of Art in Boston.
 She first moved to Lyme in the early 80s, left, came back, left, came back, left, came back, and so on until returning to stay for good quite a few years ago.
-She exhibits wonderful drawings in charcoal and paintings in oil on canvas.
+She exhibits wonderful drawings in charcoal, paintings in oil on canvas, and gouache on board.

 Orin grew up in Lyme and now lives in the Post Mills village of Thetford.
 After a long stint working at Designer Gold alongside Paul Gross learning and perfecting his craft, Orin set out on his own, seeking new directions in his work.
 Orin is also father to a sweet young four year old.

 Grayson makes fine hand-sewn and intricately embellished handbags.
 She uses deerskin that was grown right here in the forests and hills of Lyme, as well as beautiful woven fabrics, repurposed hardware, and other interesting accents.